-Michael explains how they began: “We wrote down everything we knew about the market place and brainstormed ideas.
-We then formalised our plans, and The National Enterprise Challenge was born.”
+Ben recalls: “Michael and I agreed that instead of moaning about the problem, someone should do something about it.
+We wrote down everything we knew about the market place and brainstormed ideas.
+We then formalised our plans and The National Enterprise Challenge was born.”

-#TNEC needed to hit the ground running.
+TNEC needed to hit the ground running.
 This was to be a huge undertaking.
 Big names, big challenges, big excitement, big hopes.
-From their first little office in a Stoke-on-Trent community centre, Ben and Michael Dyer, Oli Docksey, Simon Dyer and Ben Cooper started to talk to UK schools to let them know about this amazing, new enterprise opportunity that would help pupils understand the skills needed for the world of work.
+From their first little office in a Stoke-on-Trent community centre, Ben and Michael Dyer, Oli Docksey, Simon Dyer and Ben Cooper started to promote the challenge to UK schools.
+Michael recalls: “‘We wanted 50 schools to join us in our first year.
+We knew that reaching them was going to take an enormous effort.”

-In that first year, with only a few months’ preparation time, The National Enterprise Challenge delivered its innovative fresh new education programme to 11,000 young people from 58 schools and welcomed both Staffordshire University and OCR as main sponsors of the Challenge.
+In that first year, with only a few months’ preparation time, The National Enterprise Challenge delivered its innovative new education programme to 11,000 young people from 58 schools and welcomed both Staffordshire University and OCR as main sponsors of the Challenge.

 The first ever #TNEC Finals Day was held at the Troxy Theatre, East London, and was attended by 600 people, including Lord Sugar.
 It was a huge success and schools wanted more.

-Around 32,000 students took part in #TNEC last year, taking the figure to just over 100,000 since that coffee shop chat in 2012.
+Over 32,000 students took part in #TNEC in 2016, taking the total figure to just over 100,000 students since the coffee shop encounter in 2012.